figmentdragon/creativity-architecture/theme/lib/framework/twbs/bootstrap4/components/utilities.md

 ## Contextual colors and backgrounds

 Convey meaning through color with a handful of emphasis utility classes.
-These may also be applied to links and will darken on hover just like our default link styles.
+These may also be applied to links and will shade-color on hover just like our default link styles.

 {% example html %}
 <p class="text-muted">Fusce dapibus, tellus ac cursus commodo, tortor mauris nibh.</p>